 Companies can send out hundreds or even thousands of third-party risk assessments at a given time.

 To keep up with all the responses they receive, organizations often use a red flag model to quickly identify assessments that aren’t up to par.
 This may not be the best way to assess a third party’s environment, but it’s still a common methodology.

 So here are a few of our tips to help you answer these assessments accurately.

-Red-Flags Are Associated With How You Respond To Customer Security Audit
+Red Flags Are Associated with How You Respond to a Customer Security Audit

-- Responding non-applicable (N/A) for all or many of the answers in an assessment that is provided.
-Unless you support a non-applicable (N/A) response with a very clear description why it is almost never a good idea to use it.
+- Responding non-applicable (N/A) for all or many of the answers in an assessment.
+Unless you support an N/A answer with a very clear description and reasons, it’s never a good way to answer a question.

-- Having the responses written by a person that does not have a security background.
-Further, if there is an on-site or phone interview portion of the assessment, not having someone present that has a strong security background and is an effective communicator to explain situations.
+- Having the responses written by a person that doesn’t have a security background.
+If there is an on-site or phone interview during the assessment, send someone with a strong background in security that can accurately communicate and explain the background of your existing program.